 In some ways we’re always trying to outwit the natural world.
 The controversies of global warming, technical and scientific achievements, as well as the morality of some pharmaceuticals, stem cell research, or other medical protocol – all point us toward this dynamic tension.

 Today’s readings remind us that all of nature mirrors God and God’s marvelous concern for creation.
 Nature is also used to teach us about our response to God’s Word.
 The parable of the sower and the seed begins the third great discourse that St. Matthew gives to Jesus in his Gospel.
 The core message is that the seed is nothing unless it lands in the right spot.
-A seed might be crushed underfoot, burnt up by the sun, or eaten by birds, but some might also nestle securely in rich, black humus that cradles it into greater life.
+Facharbeit schreiben lassen service described this part of the gospel as the Seed of Life.
+The seed may be crushed by feet, burned by the sun, or eaten by birds, but some may also take refuge safely in the thick black humus that nurtures them to greater life.

 God plants his Word in each of our hearts with the hope that it sets down good, deep roots and matures and develops.
 But “It’s not nice to fool Mother Nature!”
 The fact is we’re hard-wired for relationship.
 God has planted within each of us a deep desire – what spiritual write Fr.
 Ron Rolheiser calls “A Holy Longing” – for intimacy with God and others.
 And God plants his Word in us to draw us outside of ourselves, out of our homes, our churches, our politics… and into our world.